ektrah/nsec/docs/api/nsec.cryptography.publickey.md

 ArgumentNullException
 : `algorithm` is `null`.

+ArgumentException
+: The specified format is not supported by the specified algorithm.

 FormatException
-: The public key BLOB is not in the correct format or the format is not
+: The public key BLOB is not in the correct format.
-    supported by the specified algorithm.

 NotSupportedException
 : The specified algorithm does not support importing public keys.